The arguments for and against privatising the NHS

 Other countries get around this by having charges for services set by government, even though providers are private.
 In Japan, an echocardiogram would cost less than $100, says Rosenthal.
 The same procedure might cost $1,714 in Massachusetts – or $5,435 in New Jersey.

-Writing in Time magazine in 2013, Stephen Brill said that the cost of treatment in US hospitals is hard to assess because of a lack of transparency.
+Writing in Time magazine in 2013, Stephen Brill said that the cost of treatment in US hospitals was often hard to assess because of a lack of transparency.
 And American patients – especially the poorest – are kept in the dark, with “no idea what their bills mean”.
-They are presented with a final figure and have no way of assessing if the charges are reasonable.

 Choices for patients

 The NHS is often seen as a one-size-fits-all system by its detractors, while a privatised service might allow patients to better choose where to be treated – and what treatment to have.
-In fact, a substantial degree of patient choice has been introduced into the service over the past two decades, says The Guardian.
+In fact, a substantial degree of patient choice has been introduced into the service since the mid 1990s, The Guardian reported.
 Thomas Cawston of think tank Reform told the BBC that competition within the NHS maximises choice for patients and that more privatisation would therefore be a good thing.

-But “provider choice has limited value”, says The Guardian.
+But “provider choice has limited value”, The Guardian continued.
 In rural parts of the country, most patients would only want to visit their nearest hospital – in fact it may be impossible for them to travel anywhere else.

 A fresh start

-According to Max Pemberton, a doctor with 20 years’ experience writing in The Spectator, the NHS has become “a confused hotchpotch of short-term solutions imposed in a haphazard and uncoordinated way on an anachronistic model”.
-While he stops short of recommending privatisation, he says the current system is unsustainable.
+In 2017, a doctor with 20 years’ experience writing in The Spectator said that the NHS had become “a confused hotchpotch of short-term solutions imposed in a haphazard and uncoordinated way on an anachronistic model”.
+While he stopped short of recommending privatisation, he says the current system is unsustainable.

 “We need to think creatively about how we could fund the NHS,” he writes.
 “For example: if people are willing to pay for their healthcare, should they be allowed to do so?
 Should prescriptions be subsidised for those who can afford them, and should we charge for GP appointments like the Scandinavians do?
 Might the NHS offer a basic service, with health insurance required for the extras?”